oeh-tnf/JKU-Games-Page/04_guide.md

 You can only pay in cash, but don't worry, there is an ATM nearby.

 #### LUI
-The Linzer Uni Inn, the Student Union's bar, will be open through most of the event.
+The Linzer Uni Inn, the Student Union's bar, will be open on Friday.
 They are conveniently located in the same building: You can get a drink and some snacks there as well, and play Billards or Darts.
 Check out their <a href="https://oeh.jku.at/abschnitte/lui">website</a> and <a href="https://www.facebook.com/LUI.LinzerUniInn">Facebook page</a> for more information.

 Open on Friday, 17:00-02:00.